PidiGalaxies/photomass/README.md

 ## About the script

-photomass computes an estimate of the stellar mass for a given galaxy based on a photometry performed by GALFIT on g & r band data from DESI Legacy Imaging Surveys.
-The script automatically downloads images of the galaxy from the Legacy Surveys (DR10) database, create image masks, generate GALFIT input files with well-assessed initial values, perform the GALFIT photometry, and calculate the stellar mass estimate.
+photomass_ls computes an estimate of the stellar mass for a given galaxy based on a photometry performed by GALFIT on g & r band data from DESI Legacy Imaging Surveys.
+The script automatically downloads images of the galaxy from the Legacy Surveys (DR10) database, creates image masks, generates GALFIT input files with well-assessed initial values, performs the GALFIT photometry, and calculates the stellar mass estimate.
 More details are given in Ebrová, Bílek, & Eliášek (2025).

 ## Citation